proprietary/wikidice/README.rst

 wikidice
 --------

+REWRITE IN PROGRESS: new version will be in C++ and use a more efficient database schema.

+---

+INSERT INTO `categorylinks` VALUES

 This software serves a random Wikipedia article within a specific category.
 Wikipedia itself has a Random Page feature, but it chooses a random article out of the entire site.
 I'm not interested in everything.
 If I want to learn a random topic just under a specific category, there's no way to do that.
 This is what `wikidice` is for.
 You can choose whichever category (as long as it has a "Category:" page) and a recursion depth for how many levels of subcategories you want to choose from.
 Try it out!

 Setting up the database